DarwinAwardWinner/ido-completing-read-plus/README.md

 ## What is the "bleeding-edge" branch? ##

-All users should just use the master branch, or better yet, install from MELPA.
+All users should just use the main branch, or better yet, install from MELPA.
 The bleeding-edge branch is where I test experimental and unfinished features.
 Because ido-completing-read+ hooks deeply into the bowels of Emacs, a bug in ido-completing-read+ could easily freeze or crash Emacs entirely.
 Additionally, some bug only show up when ido-completing-read+ is installed and compiled as a package.
-So I test every new feature myself for some time on this branch before pushing to the master branch.
+So I test every new feature myself for some time on this branch before pushing to the main branch.
 If you report a bug, I might develop a fix for it on the bleeding edge branch and ask then you to try this branch.
 Otherwise, normal users don't need to think about this branch.

 ## Running the tests